 Rejuvenate the Soil

 After months of settling under the weight of rain, snow, and ice, your soil is likely drained of nutrients and highly compacted.
 You can infuse the old soil with nutrients by adding compost or manure – but it’s important to test it first to make sure you know what kinds of nutrients your soil is lacking.
 Adding garden fertilizer can also help revitalize your soil, and increase the health of your future plants.
+If you need materials, aggregate delivery services are available.

 Cut Back Old Plants